Tim Harvey: Porsche Carrera Cup

-He has raced in the Porsche Carrera Cup for several years, finishing second to Richard Westbrook in 2004 and Damien Faulkner in 2006.
+Harvey has raced in the Porsche Carrera Cup for several years, finishing second to Richard Westbrook in 2004 and Damien Faulkner in 2006.
 In 2007, Harvey drove for Redline Racing in the new 997 Porsche GT3 in the British edition of the Carrera Cup.
-With stars such as Faulkner, Westbrook, Danny Watts and Richard Williams no longer competing, and Tim now in the top team of 2006, he started as title favourite, but finished up second again, by just four points behind James Sutton.
+With stars such as Faulkner, Westbrook, Danny Watts and Richard Williams no longer competing, and Harvey now in the top team of 2006, he started as title favourite, but finished up second again, by just four points behind James Sutton.

 Harvey competing at Oulton Park during the 2009 Porsche Carrera Cup GB season.

-In 2008 he continued to battle for the title, making his 100th series start (from just 106 races in total).
-Tim won the Porsche Carrera Cup Drivers Championship, on 21 September at Brands Hatch.
+In 2008, Harvey continued to battle for the title, making his 100th series start (from just 106 races in total).
+He won the Porsche Carrera Cup Drivers Championship, on 21 September at Brands Hatch.
 He holds series records for podium finishes and fastest laps.
 He finished third in 2009, taking his first win of the year in race 6 at Thruxton and a double win at Snetterton.
-He then opened 2010 with nine wins in the first ten races (by contrast, he took 4 wins en route to the 2008 title).
+He then opened 2010 with nine wins in the first ten races (by contrast, he took four wins en route to the 2008 title).
 He wrapped up the 2010 title with one race to spare at Brands Hatch on 9 October with a second-place finish behind Stephen Jelley to ensure that he could not be caught by championship runner up Michael Caine.
-Following a puncture in race 20 which saw Harvey fail to score points for the first time in the season, Harvey claimed the 2010 Porsche Carrera Cup GB Championship by 10 points, with 11 race wins (vs. Caine's 7).
+Following a puncture in race 20 which saw Harvey fail to score points for the first time in the season, Harvey claimed the 2010 Porsche Carrera Cup GB Championship by ten points, with 11 race wins (vs. Caine's seven).
 Harvey's two wins at Croft on 20 June saw him become the most successful driver in the history of the championship, with 33 race wins at the time (beating Richard Westbrook's 31 wins).
 He would end the season 4 clear, with 35 wins, and over 150 podiums.

 At the end of May 2011, Harvey announced he was quitting the championship with immediate effect, citing difficulty in adapting to regulation changes as his motivation and allowing up and coming Kieran Vernon the opportunity to benefit from his seat in the Motorbase Performance car.
 He explained during the ITV4 coverage of the Oulton Park BTCC round on 5 June 2011 that he was not entirely retiring from racing and would be reappearing somewhere before long whilst continuing to commentate for ITV.

 In what may have been his last Porsche race, Harvey won the Porsche Carrera Cup GB race held at a wet Nürburgring in Germany as part of the Porsche Carrera World Cup.
 Harvey finished 13th overall, ahead of a number of the faster Supercup models.